hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_9/excerpts_from_sister_niveditas_book/1314_chapter_v.md

 telling the story, he gave a glimpse of it from a very different point of view.

-"Shankarâchârya", he was saying, "had caught the rhythm of the Vedas, the national cadence.
+"Shankarāchārya", he was saying, "had caught the rhythm of the Vedas, the national cadence.
 Indeed I always imagine", he went on suddenly with dreamy voice and far-away look, "I always imagine that he had some vision such as mine when he was young, and recovered the ancient music